lichuan/gabriel/README.md

 ##DONATE

-  Gabriel server engine is developed just by myself, It will cost me much time and much energy. so, I need your
+  Gabriel server engine is developed just by myself, It will cost me much time and much energy, If you

-  support and help. my bitcoin address is:
+  are interested in this engine, You can support me by sending some bitcoins to my wallet address:

   1Mjm73R6omsED7mHS8m7tfHQvTPAqAGos1

-  You can pay some bitcoin to support me, thank you!
+  thank you!